-The Hispanic population is growing year by year in the United States, and also the number of Hispanic homebuyers.
+The Hispanic population is growing yearly in the United States, as also the number of Hispanic homebuyers.

 Some predict that by 2030, Hispanics will have a 56 percent share of all new homebuyers.

-This may or may not be true, but what is evident is the growing number of Hispanic homebuyers in the past, and this population is growing.
+This may or may not be accurate, but what is evident is the growing number of Hispanic homebuyers in the past, and this population is growing.

 Now, how do you market effectively to the Hispanic real estate market?